open-keychain/open-keychain/README.md

     * OpenKeychain-API/build.gradle
     * OpenKeychain-API/example-app/build.gradle
     * OpenKeychain-API/libraries/keychain-api-library/build.gradle
-  * run ./gradlew wrapper twice to update gradle and download the new jar file
+  * run ./gradlew wrapper twice to update gradle and download the new gradle jar file
-  * commit the new jar and property files
+  * commit the new gradle jar and property files

 ### Translations